byllyfish/finsy/README.md

 | `P4DirectMeterEntry` | MODIFY
 | `P4ValueSetEntry` | MODIFY

-The `write()` method takes an optional keyword argument `atomicity` to specify the atomicity option.

 #### Insert/Modify/Delete Updates

 To specify the operation, use a unary `+` (insert), `~` (modify), or `-` (delete).
 If you